rogerleecormier/spearyx/docs/raci-chart/iteration-7/INDEX.md

 import { RaciChart } from "@/types/raci";

 // From TanStack Router
+import {
+  createFileRoute,
+  useSearch,
+  useNavigate,
-import { createFileRoute, useSearch, useNavigate } from "@tanstack/react-router";
+} from "@tanstack/react-router";

 // From React
 import React, { useEffect, useState } from "react";